dgaydukov/cert-spring5/files/spring5.md

 ```
 [SportSuvCar]
 ```
-First since qualifier - not repetable it's better to create custom qualifiers and add them Second - as you see only bean that satisfy both qualifier got injected.
+First since qualifier - not repeatable it's better to create custom qualifiers and add them Second - as you see only bean that satisfy both qualifier got injected.

 If you need `or` qualifier - you have to write your custom BPP.
 Here is example